-Much of Paul Stafford’s practice has focused on long and complex disputes, often with a multi-jurisdictional element, of a chancery and commercial nature.
-These include property and trusts of land, ecclesiastical law, professional negligence, and building and civil engineering (particularly those involving local government).
+His practice over three decades has focused on long and complex disputes before arbitrators and the senior courts, often with a multi-jurisdictional element, of a chancery and commercial nature.
+Apart from property and trusts of land, these include joint venture agreements (particularly those involving local government), professional negligence, the church, and building and civil engineering.
 His early career as a Junior Research Fellow and Lecturer in History at Oxford University has helped him develop an expertise in manorial rights in the context of modern land registration.
-His pupillage at the Bar’s leading construction sets gave him experience of the TCC where he has often appeared.
-Professional regulation, particularly the dishonesty of solicitors, is another specialist area.
+Professional regulation, particularly the dishonesty of solicitors and financial regulation, is another specialist area.

 Regulatory proceedings, including complaints to ombudsmen, are now widely used against professionals as an alternative to negligence claims.
 Paul has extensive experience of defending professionals against all three routes of attack – primarily solicitors in the context of property or commercial chancery work, but also accountants, surveyors and financial advisers.
 The advisory aspect of this work has involved keeping professional partnerships or individuals on the right side of the regulator.
 The contentious aspect has involved representing them before the ombudsman, in disciplinary proceedings and in court.